Duration: 6 weeks

 - the concept of information literacy, its evolution within libraries, and its relevance to librarianship;

 - varying instructional approaches to information literacy; and

 - instructional design principles and learning theories that can inform effective library instructional services.

-Participants will also apply their growing knowledge to developing their own teaching practices.
+Participants will also apply their growing knowledge to developing their own teaching practices and an instruction plan for a scenario of their choice.
 Weekly discussions and assignments will focus on authentic tasks instruction librarians do in their work, such as:

 - communicating the meaning of information literacy and library instruction within a specific educational context,

 - developing assessable learning outcomes for an instruction session,

 - developing a learning activity or lesson plan, and

 - developing language and strategies for communicating and partnering with other educators.